MV Princess Victoria (1946): Sinking

 Princess Victoria was still reporting her position as 5 mi north-west of Corsewall Point but her engines were still turning and even at the speed of 5 kn were gradually drawing the vessel closer to the coast of Ireland and away from her reported position.
 At 13:08, the ship broadcast that her engines had stopped.
-The final Morse code message at 13:58 reported the ship "on her beam end" five miles east of the Copeland Islands.
+The final Morse code message at 13:58 reported the ship "on her beam ends" five miles east of the Copeland Islands.

 Rescue attempt

-The court of inquiry found that assistance to Princess Victoria had been hampered by other distress operations already under way elsewhere in the extreme weather conditions of the day.
+The court of inquiry found that assistance to Princess Victoria had been hampered by resources attending to other distress operations already underway elsewhere in the extreme weather conditions of the day.
 An RAF Hastings aircraft had been assisting rescues off Lewis and Barra and as a result did not reach the position of the ferry until 15:31, dropping supplies and guiding HMS Contest to the scene.

 The inquiry noted how different the outcome might have been had the aircraft been available earlier.
-Confusion over the position of Princess Victoria had contributed to the rescue vessel's difficulty in finding her and it was not until the crew had sighted the coast of Northern Ireland at 13:35 and transmitted a new position fix that rescuers could find them.
+Confusion over the position of Princess Victoria had contributed to the rescue vessels' difficulty in finding her and it was not until the crew had sighted the coast of Northern Ireland at 13:35 and transmitted a new position fix that rescuers could find them.

 In addition to the Navy ships, RAF craft and lifeboats assisting, four merchant vessels that had been sheltering in Belfast Lough put to sea immediately after hearing the transmission that gave Princess Victoria's position to be near their anchorage: the cattle ship Lairdsmoor, trawler Eastcotes, coastal oil tanker Pass of Drumochter and coastal cargo ship Orchy.

 Despite arriving before the lifeboats, the merchant ships were unable to rescue the survivors in lifeboats, as the fierce waves were in danger of dashing the smaller boats against their sides.
 All they could do was to provide shelter from the worst of the seas until the Donaghadee lifeboat, Sir Samuel Kelly, arrived and was able to bring survivors on board.
-This lifeboat has been preserved and is now part of the collection of the Ulster Folk and Transport Museum.
+This lifeboat has been preserved and is now part of the collection of the North Down Museum, in the care of Dee Heritage Preservation Company in Donaghadee.

 The captains of the merchant ships: James Alexander Bell of Lairdsmoor, David Brewster of Eastcotes, James Kelly of Pass of Drumochter and Hugh Angus of Orchy were each appointed Member of the Order of the British Empire.
 Lieutenant Commander Stanley Lawrence McArdle and Chief Petty Officer Wilfred Warren of HMS Contest were both awarded the George Medal for diving into the water to help survivors.

 The ship's radio officer, David Broadfoot, was posthumously awarded the George Cross for staying at his post to the very end, allowing passengers and crew to escape, even though by doing so he was preventing his own escape.
 His medal is on permanent display in Stranraer Museum.

 There were 44 survivors, all men, and none of the ship's officers were among them.